 If you’re from Finland, Norway, Sweden or The Netherlands, please visit this page with helpful resources for you.

-The Trans-European offers up to 20 scholarships per year for students aged between 18-30 who live in countries within the TED, valid for one academic year.
+The Trans-European Division offers several scholarships per year for students aged between 18-30 who live in countries within the TED, valid for one academic year.

-To be eligible, a student must be enrolling here for the first time and will be responsible for funding any remaining fees not covered by the scholarship.
-This scholarship cannot be reapplied for if a student has previously received it.
+To be eligible, a student must be enrolling here for the first time.
+He/she will be responsible for funding any remaining fees not covered by the scholarship.
+This scholarship cannot be reapplied for if a student had previously received it.